310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Mizusaba %}
 <th>(Mhm, mhm.
 Looks like everything’s going well so far\~.
 Everyone in Ryuseitai is sparkling just like the stars you see above the ocean in the night\~♪)</th>

 <th>(Nyahaha.
-This gigantic ship my grandpa took out from his warehouse — The “Mizusaba”, from his pirate days… I’m so glad to see that it’s moving just fine~.)</th>[^12]
+This gigantic ship my grampa took out from his warehouse — The “Mizusaba”, from his pirate days… I’m so glad to see that it’s moving just fine~.)</th>[^12]

 <th>(The “Mizusaba” is a ship that was modified to store whatever loot a pirate got his hands on — So it’s got a massive amount of space, unlike most typical ships.)</th>